goriunov/tauri-build/README.md

 Instead of creating a GitHub release and uploading artifacts all-in-one, it provides outputs to conveniently compose together with other actions such as `actions/upload-artifact`, `actions/download-artifact` or `softprops/action-gh-release`.

 This action needs both Node.JS and Cargo to be already setup.

+### Dev

+To successfully release new version, run `npm i -f` to install all the bindings from tauri for all platforms, then run `npm build` and `npm package` your dist folder is ready for release, all the bindings will be bundled in your dist as well (you can tag the release to make it version available)

 ### Minimal